mojzu/sso/manual/src/guides/deployment.md

 # Deployment

-TODO(manual): How to deploy the Ark Auth.
+TODO(manual): How to deploy Ark Auth server.

 ## Nginx